 - Chicken Stock.
 Or chicken broth.

 - White Rice.
 I used a long grain rice - I only used 1 cup here, but you can fit 2 if you want the meal to feed more.
 If you do, add more stock.

 - Shrimp.
 Large medium to large shrimp are good.

 - Serving.
-Chopped parsley, red pepper flakes, your favorite hot sauce.
+Chopped parsley or green onions, red pepper flakes, your favorite hot sauce.